deduke-men-a-selanna/angel/Learn-German-Vocabulary.md

     * the 2nd person singular imperative              = INFINITIVE - en + (e)
     * the past participle together with its auxiliary = ge + INFINITIVE - en + (e)t + haben

+**These regular forms don't need to be learned, as we know the rules to create them.**

-Irregularly, these 6 forms might look like this, for example:
+Irregularly, these 6 forms might look like this:

     sehen       sieht       sah         sähe        sieh        gesehen haben